 Key Similarities and Differences Between the Buyer and Customer Journey

 While both the customer and buyer journey share a customer-centric focus, they differ in goals and audience.
-If the focus of the buyer journey is on the pre-purchase stages and conversion, for the customer journey it’s the entire customer lifecycle that matters.
+In the case of customer vs consumer, if the focus of the buyer journey is on the pre-purchase stages and conversion, for the customer journey it’s the entire customer lifecycle that matters.

 Here are some of the key similarities and differences between the buyer and customer journey –

 - Both have a major focus on the customer.
 The focus of both journeys is to understand the needs and preferences of customers to provide a better experience.